saisravan909/rev5-continuous-monitoring-cwg/plan.md

 Recordings from each town hall will be publicly posted on FedRAMP’s YouTube channel as follows:
 - [FedRAMP YouTube Channel](https://www.youtube.com/c/FedRAMP)

-Every two weeks, the Community Manager will post a Summary of Activity to the CWG that includes the following:
+Every two weeks, the Community Mediated will post a Summary of Activity to the CWG that includes the following:
 - Recap of questions asked by FedRAMP
 - Recap of major topics of discussion
 - Recap of major topics from the weekly town halls